Genetically encoded voltage indicator: Structure

 Conceptually, a GEVI should sense the voltage difference across the cell membrane and report it by a change in fluorescence.
-Many different structures can be used for the voltage sensing function, but one essential feature is that it must be imbedded in the cell membrane.
+Many different structures can be used for the voltage sensing function, but one essential feature is that it must be embedded in the cell membrane.
 Usually, the voltage-sensing domain (VSD) of a GEVI spans across the membrane, and is connected to the fluorescent protein (FP).
 However, it is not necessary that sensing and reporting must happen in different structures - see, for example, the Archons.

 By structure, GEVIs can be classified into four categories based on the current findings: (1) GEVIs contain a fluorescent protein FRET pair, e.g. VSFP1, (2) Single opsin GEVIs, e.g. Arch, (3) Opsin-FP FRET pair GEVIs, e.g. MacQ-mCitrine, (4) single FP with special types of voltage sensing domains, e.g. ASAP1.
 A majority of GEVIs are based on the Ciona intestinalis voltage sensitive phosphatase (Ci-VSP or Ci-VSD (domain)), which was discovered in 2005 from the genomic survey of the organism.
 Some GEVIs may have similar components, but in different positions.
 For example, ASAP1 and ArcLight both use a VSD and one FP, but the FP of ASAP1 is on the outside of the cell whereas that of ArcLight is on the inside, and the two FPs of VSFP-Butterfly are separated by the VSD, while the two FPs of Mermaid are relatively close to each other.